ckaayy/DACSR/README.md

 )  # 0 indicates target items must all be in source; items not in source are removed
 ```
 This allows you to switch between the **by_timestamp case 1** (filter out target-only items) and **case 2** (retain all target items) scenarios.

+## Hyperparameters
+We have provided the best sets of hyperparameters in `bestparam.txt` for both split scenarios